hiboxsystems/trac-to-gitlab/README.md

   1. Install dependencies: `pip install -r requirements.txt`
   1. `cp migrate.cfg.example migrate.cfg`
-  2. Edit `migrate.cfg`, tweaking the values to your needs.
+  1. Edit `migrate.cfg`, tweaking the values to your needs.
-  3. Run `./collect-users.py` to extract the user names from Trac
+  1. Run `./collect-users.py` to extract the user names from Trac
+  1. Update `migrate.cfg` to map users to email addresses.
+  1. Create `users.py` with your list of users.
-  4. Update `migrate.cfg` and create the users in GitLab
+  1. Run `./create-missing-users.py` to create all missing users in GitLab.
-  5. Run (`./migrate.py`).
+  1. Run (`./migrate.py`).
 Make sure you test it on a test project prior, if you run it twice against the same project you will get duplicated issues unless you're using direct access with overwrite set to yes.

 Issues and milestones are copied to GitLab.